Fees and Tuition

 Log in to your student account and go to Finances / Account Summary.
 After you've enrolled and/or made class changes, view your student account: the system recalculates your fees immediately as you make any adds, drops, or other changes to your classes.
 Class drop penalties are calculated and posted to your account in the third week of classes.

 Outstanding fees on your student account must be paid by the due date of each term.
-You will be assessed a late fee penalty on the outstanding overdue balance on your account.
+You will be assessed a monthly interest charge on the outstanding overdue balance on your account.
 The rate is 2% per month (18% per annum).